 The Outdoor Research Coze jacket is one of the longest in our lineup, offering more protection whether you're standing around waiting for a ride or sitting down around the campfire.
 It also provides a uniquely protective hood, keeping you comfortable in bitter temps.

-The jacket's length holds heat around more of your body, and this jacket kept us warm in the mountains around Maine's Baxter State Park in chilly and damp late fall temps.
+The jacket's length holds heat around more of your body, and this jacket kept us warm in the mountains around Maine's Baxter State Park in chilly and damped late fall temps.
 We expect it to keep us cozy into the teens and comfortable above zero based on our experience testing winter jackets.
 We'll keep testing it as temps plummet and keep you updated.

 Even when you're sitting down, the jacket fully covers the back of your legs and your thighs.
 Since you compress the down when you sit on it, it doesn't do much to insulate you from, say, cold metal bleachers.
 But it is like sitting with a down blanket draped over you.